-The actual visits themselves can occur at a facility who specifically hosts visitation sessions for parents who cannot have unsupervised visits with their child.
+The actual visits themselves can occur at a facility that specifically hosts visitation sessions for parents who cannot have unsupervised visits with their children.
 This is a more costly option as these facilities operate by charging people for their services.
 In Harris County Guardians of Hope and the Safe Program are two choices that courts feel comfortable with hosting supervised visits.

-In order to have a situation where a family member or close friend is able to host a supervised visitation event, the parties must agree on a person to use and the judge must find that to be in the best interests of the child.
+In order to have a situation where a family member or close friend can host a supervised visitation event, the parties must agree on a person to use and the judge must find that to be in the best interests of the child.

 What if the abuse has occurred in the distant past?

 A judge must determine what is ultimately in the child’s best interests.
 He or she will do so by considering if the child is in danger of being harmed now or in the future.
 If that risk is remote then a visitation order can be set up that can allow for normal possession and access to the child.
 Otherwise, a supervised visitation plan will most likely be implemented.

 The attorneys with the Law Office of Bryan Fagan, PLLC- Effective Advocates for Families